IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 1. Click on `Pods` tab.

-1. Wait until the `Status` column displays _Running_ and `Readiness` column displays _Ready_.
+1. Wait until the `Status` column displays _Running_ and `Readiness` column displays _Ready_ (as shown in the screenshot below).
 It may take 1-2 minutes.
 These indicate that the application within the container is running and is ready to handle traffic.

+    _Troubleshoot_: : If you see the Pod with a status of `ImagePullBackOff` or `ErrImagePull` (instead of the expected `Running` status) then an intermittent error has occurred.
+Try deleting the Pod.
+Click on the menu option on the right-side of where the pod is listed and click on `Delete Pod`.
+On the prompt, click on `Delete` to confirm.
+You will see that the old Pod will be terminating as another Pod is created.
+If you encounter the same issue with the new Pod, please inform the host to get help.

     ![Dev Running](extras/images/pod-status.png)